-It is understood that the existing structures along with all existing infrastructure will be demolished and removed off site to allow the construction of the new building.
+It is understood that the existing structure will be demolished and removed off site to allow for the construction of the new building.

-Site grading within the proposed building footprint area should consist of the removal of all existing fill, topsoil and organic stained soils down to the native undisturbed silty clay and should be examined by a geotechnician.
+Site grading within the proposed building footprint area should consist of the removal of all existing fill, topsoil and organic stained soils and loose native silt down to the native undisturbed native silty clay or glacial till and should be examined by a geotechnician.
 Any loose/soft areas identified during the overburden subgrade examination should be excavated, removed and replaced with Ontario Provincial Standard Specification (OPSS) Granular B Type II material compacted to 98 percent standard Proctor maximum dry density (SPMDD).
 Once the subgrade has been approved, the grades may be raised to the design underside footing and floor slab elevation by the construction of an engineered fill pad constructed in accordance with Section 9 of this report.

-Site grading within the footprint of the new parking lot and laneway should consist of the removal of the surficial topsoil and organic stained soils and proofrolling the exposed soil with a heavy vibratory roller the presence of a geotechnician.
+Site grading within the footprint of the new parking lot and access laneway should consist of the removal of the surficial topsoil and organic stained soils and proofrolling the exposed soil with a heavy vibratory roller the presence of a geotechnician.
 Any loose/soft areas identified during the proofrolling process should be excavated, removed and replaced with Ontario Provincial Standard Specification (OPSS) Granular B Type II or OPSS Select Subgrade Material (SSM) compacted to 95 percent standard Proctor maximum dry density (SPMDD).